Military families sue federal government over Red Hill fuel leak

 Military families who say they were sickened by last year’s fuel contamination of the Navy’s drinking water system around Joint Base Pearl Harbor-Hickam are suing the federal government, seeking compensation for physical and mental suffering, medical expenses, lost income and other costs associated with the Red Hill disaster.

-The lawsuit was filed in federal court today on behalf of four families who are being represented by Kristina Baehr, an attorney with Just Well Law, based in Austin, Texas, and Honolulu attorney Lyle Hosoda.
-Additional plaintiffs are expected to be added to the lawsuit as a six month, mandatory waiting period that requires families to first seek administrative relief, expires.
+The lawsuit was filed in federal court Wednesday on behalf of four families that are being represented by Kristina Baehr, an attorney with Just Well Law, based in Austin, Texas, and Honolulu attorney Lyle Hosoda.
+Additional plaintiffs are expected to be added to the lawsuit as a six-month mandatory waiting period that requires families to first seek administrative relief expires.
 Baehr has said that her law firm represents about 150 affected families.

 The plaintiffs only include the families of service members.
 Members of the military are barred from suing the federal government under the Federal Tort Claims Act.